 Arcadi Oliveres (Honorary President)

 1945-2021.
 With an economics degree from the University of Barcelona and a PhD in economic science from the Autonomous University of Barcelona.
 He was a professor at the UAB Department of Applied Economics for 36 years.
 He was also chair of the Justícia i Pau organisation from 2002 to 2014.
 He was one of the main visible faces of the defense of peace and social justice of the Catalan panorama.
 He was a referral for FAS, participated in the Solidarity Autonomy Committee (the forerunner to FAS) and in its constitution was made honorary chairman of the FAS Advisory Council.

 An agricultural technical engineering graduate from the Polytechnic University of Catalonia with a degree in agricultural engineering from the University of Lleida, Oriol Amorós holds a post-graduate qualification in agricultural economy and the European Union (University of Lleida) and in managerial function in public administrations from ESADE.
 He is currently secretary-general of the Department of Interior.
-He was a former member of the Catalan parliament and secretary for Equality, Migrations and Citizenship and among other tasks promotes the Refugee Housing Committee and equality policies for migration He is also an associate professor at the University of Barcelona’s Sociology Department.
+He was a former member of the Catalan parliament and secretary for Equality, Migrations and Citizenship and among other tasks promoted the Refugee Housing Committee and equality policies for migration He is also an associate professor at the University of Barcelona’s Sociology Department.

 With a bachelor in veterinary medicine and surgery from the UAB, Eduard Ballester has worked in international cooperation for 20 years as a cooperative officer and technical director of the Catalan Federation of Development NGOs.
 He is presently head of the Catalan Association of Integration and Human Development (acidH), an organisation that seeks to tap ethic and moral commitments to contribute to people with an intellectual disability and their families being able to develop their quality of life and to promote their inclusion as full citizens in a fairer and more supportive society.